Work experience placements

 - An active interest in the work opportunity provided

 - Prompt attendance for the agreed hours (normally 09.30 - 17.30 or 09.00 - 17.00 on some campuses)

 - Prompt notification of sickness or other unavoidable absence.
-The supervisor or Staff Resources Officer should be informed as soon as possible.
+The supervisor or Staff Resources Manager should be informed as soon as possible.